dianadevargas/php-framework/README.md

 ##Directory Structure
 The directory structure has been organized as follow:
 * Application :  contains folders such as *config*, *views*, *commands*, and *models*.
-Most of your application's code will reside somewhere in this directory.
+Most of your application's code will reside in this directory.
-* Cron : Contain examples of files to be call from cron jobs
+* Cron : Contain examples of files to be call from command line or cron jobs
-* Library : Contains the core classes for general use and third party classes.
+* Library : Contains the core and third party classes.
 * public_html: Contain the index.php file, images, js, and css files (this is the public directory)

 ##The framework has a few system requirements: